tenomoto/pb2raob/README.md

 pb2raob extracts rawinsonde observations at mandatory levels on the hour over land on ship.
-Low quality or processed entries are exluded.
+Low quality or processed entries are excluded.

 ## Requirements